jrkerns/pylinac/docs/source/vmat_docs.rst

   .. note::
     In previous versions of pylinac, loading images was instance-method based and only allowed one image at a time, meaning loading looked like the 3rd example above, no matter the name.
-This behavior has been deprecated in favor of class-method constructors (``VMAT.from_X``).
+This behavior has been simplified in favor of initialization normalization and adding class-method constructors (``VMAT.from_X``).
 The reason for this is that certain actions should only be allowed until after the images are loaded.
 Furthermore, loading the images should always be the first action of the analysis sequence.
 By using class constructors, certain pitfalls and errors can be avoided.
     Don't worry though, the old behavior still works.